Autonomous building: Electricity

 Since electricity is an expensive utility, the first step towards autonomy is to design a house and lifestyle to reduce demand.
 LED lights, laptop computers and gas-powered refrigerators save electricity, although gas-powered refrigerators are not very efficient.
 There are also superefficient electric refrigerators, such as those produced by the Sun Frost company, some of which use only about half as much electricity as a mass-market energy star-rated refrigerator.

 Using a solar roof, solar cells can provide electric power.
 Solar roofs can be more cost-effective than retrofitted solar power, because buildings need roofs anyway.
 Modern solar cells last about 40 years, which makes them a reasonable investment in some areas.
 At a sufficient angle, solar cells are cleaned by run-off rain water and therefore have almost no life-style impact.

-However, many areas have long winter nights or dark cloudy days.
+Many areas have long winter nights or dark cloudy days.
 In these climates, a solar installation might not pay for itself or large battery storage systems are necessary to achieve electric self-sufficiency.
-In stormy or windy climates, wind generators can replace or significantly supplement solar power.
+In stormy or windy climates, wind turbines can replace or significantly supplement solar power.
 The average autonomous house needs only one small wind turbine, 5 metres or less in diameter.
 On a 30-metre (100-foot) tower, this turbine can provide enough power to supplement solar power on cloudy days.
 Commercially available wind turbines use sealed, one-moving-part AC generators and passive, self-feathering blades for years of operation without service.

 The main advantage of wind power is that larger wind turbines have a lower per-watt cost than solar cells, provided there is wind.
-However, location is critical.
-Just as some locations lack sun for solar cells, many areas lack enough wind to make a turbine pay for itself.
+Turbine location is critical: just as some locations lack sun for solar cells, many areas lack enough wind to make a turbine pay for itself.
 In the Great Plains of the United States, a 10-metre (33-foot) turbine can supply enough energy to heat and cool a well-built all-electric house.
-Economic use in other areas requires research, and possibly a site-survey.
+Economic use in other areas requires research, and possibly a site survey.